 Philips Power Supply VU0022 for MSX Computer Philips VG8010

-Finally, I connected the VU 0022 power supply to the Philips VG8010 as well.
-Finally, even that computer I have in my collection got its power supply!
+Finally, I connected the Vu 0022 power supply also to the Philips VG8010.
+Finally, even that computer I have in the collection has obtained its power supply!

 To connect the Philips VG8010 you use a Composite video cable.

-The first test with the black LG TV didn't go well... the TV is not perfectly compatible and, from time to time, shows distorted screens.
+The first test with the black LG TV did not go well ... the TV is not perfectly compatible and, occasionally, shows distorted screens.
 For this, I connected a second TV, Sharp LC20, which shows a perfect screen.

 In short, not all LCD TVs are compatible with our vintage computers!